 Taking fundraising into the future can be a nerve-wracking journey for charity leaders.

-While developing programs, systems and initiatives is a gradual process, change is often met with resistance and can cause short-term disruption leading to a temporary drop in income.
+While developing programs, systems and initiatives is a gradual process, change can be met with resistance from members of the team and donors who are traditionally creatures of habit.
+This resistance can cause short-term disruption leading to a temporary drop in income.

 That aside, modernising a fundraising model is essential to meet the responsibility to donors to spend gifts in the way that most benefits the cause.
 We’re in the middle of a digital revolution and with the internet, the Internet of Things, mobile apps and artificial intelligence at our fingertips, there’s no reason a charity shouldn’t be utilising developments to build income most effectively.